MYTHS VS

 There is no accountability for private schools like there are in district public schools!

-TRUTH: AZ PARENTS HOLD SCHOOLS ACCOUNTABLE BECAUSE THEY HAVE THIER CHILD'S BEST INTEREST IN MIND.
+TRUTH: AZ PARENTS HOLD SCHOOLS ACCOUNTABLE BECAUSE THEY HAVE THEIR CHILD'S BEST INTEREST IN MIND.

 Parents are the ultimate accountability measure as they will hold the school accountable because they have their child’s best interest in mind.
 Private schools in Arizona have significant accountability measures which is why they are so popular amongst parents.
 Click here to refer to Private School Accountability Report